yerinsabraham/markdowns/NOVA_AI_MEETING_PARTICIPANT_ARCHITECTURE.md

 │  ─────────────────────────────────────────────────────────  │
 │  User1: "Should we add dark mode?"                          │
 │  User2: "Seems like extra work..."                          │
-│  User3: "Hey Alex, what's your take?"                       │
+│  User3: "Hey Lira, what's your take?"                       │
-│  Alex: "Well...
+│  Lira: "Well...
 I see both sides.
 Dark mode is pretty       │ │         expected in 2026, especially for productivity       │ │         apps.
 But if resources are tight, maybe just        │ │         respect system preferences first?"                  │